Chart Color Schemes

 Indooroopilly has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 54 projects that are likely to impact the area.
-Notable projects include The Priory - Indooroopilly, Natura Residences by Opalyn Property Group, Keating Park Residential, and Ethereal Residences by North.
-The following list details those projects most likely to be relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 55 projects potentially impacting the area.
+Notable projects include The Priory-Indooroopilly, Natura Residences by Opalyn Property Group, Keating Park Residential, and Ethereal Residences by North.
+Below details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.